Help Restore the Wonder Organ - Phase III: Reinstalling the first pipes

 Built in 1930, the last of the five Loew’s “Wonder Theatres,” the United Palace was one of the region’s premier vaudeville and movie houses.
 For 25 cents guests were treated like royalty, enjoying a full afternoon of entertainment, including newsreels, animation, live performances, and the feature film.

 Robert Morton, the second largest manufacturer of theatre organs in the country, was commissioned by the Loews Corporation in the late 1920s to construct five identical theatre organs for Loews’ new flagship movie theatres in New York and New Jersey.
 These organs were described as Robert Morton’s magnum opus and they were called “Wonder,” a fitting name which would inspire the moniker for the entire group of theatres.

 The Wonder Morton pipe organ was, in its day, the most seen musical instrument in our theatre.
 The decorative console sparkled while bathed in colored lights as it rose from the orchestra pit.
 Before the movie, the organist played the popular hits of the day, shaking the building with the organ’s thunderous power.
 During the movie the organ played the “soundtrack” to the film live.
 The organ was the sound of the silent movie era and the voice of the theatre itself.

 The multistage restoration started in 2016 and will take several more years to complete.
-Now that one of the organ chambers has been renovated the next step is to purchase materials to restore and return the first 900 pipes, drums, and sound effects.
-The United Palace and NYTOS are raising $35,000 to begin this phase.
+Now that one of the organ chambers have been renovated, the next step is to purchase materials to restore and return the first 900 pipes, drums, and sound effects.
 Eventually, with your support, the one-of-a-kind Wonder organ will once again fill the theatre with music for films, concerts, and other performances.

 Thank you for helping us in Restoring the Wonder!